Course Directory

 Science 8

-During the spring students start with a mini-unit to review biological concepts that they will need when transitioning to a high-school science sequence.
+During the spring, students start with a mini-unit to review the biological concepts that they will need to transition to a high-school science sequence.
 They spend the rest of the trimester exploring Planetary Science, which emphasizes integrating content knowledge and skills from previous science courses and the interconnectedness of fundamental concepts across the curriculum.
-The students study the Moon, learn about the origin of the solar system, and discover other objects in the cosmos, including composition, atmospheres, and orbital motions.
-Eighth-grade students complete their middle school science coursework with a Passion Project, in which each student selects a science topic of interest, then uses the skills they developed throughout their time at ASMS to research and analyze information, ultimately producing a final product of their choice to demonstrate their understanding.
+The students study the Moon, learn about the origin of the solar system, and investigate other objects in the cosmos, including composition, atmospheres, and orbital motions.